 Over on the Main Stage and joining Manic Street Preachers, The Specials and Rag’n’Bone Man is X Factor winner Louisa and Mancunian alt-rock band The Slow Readers Club.

 Another Irish rock band joining the Confetti Stage are The Coronas, whose 2009 studio album ‘Tony Was an Ex-Con’ won Best Irish Album at the 2010 Meteor Awards, beating Snow Patrol’s “Up To Now” and U2’s “No Line on the Horizon”.
-Local East Midlands talent Ava Saint have also been announced, joining BRIA!
+Local East Midlands talents and Confetti acts Ava Saint and BRIA are in good company!

 To finish the Main Stage line-up is singer-songwriter Barns Courtney and local rising star/Industry Week favourite Rob Green.
 The opportunity to open Splendour will once again be made possible by the winner of Future Sound of Nottingham, organised by Nusic.